fershad/fershad.com/src/writing/improving-webflow-core-web-vitals.md

 ---
 title: Improving Webflow Core Web Vitals
 published: 2021/11/20
+permalink:  /writing/improving-webflow-core-web-vitals/
+summary: >-
+  Webflow makes it easy for content creators and marketing teams to build stylish websites fast.
+But this can come with the risk to publishing a site with poor Core Web Vitals.
+This post covers some of the things to look out for when building with Webflow.
 ---

 I've recently spent some time diving into a few sites made with [Webflow](https://webflow.com).
 If you've never heard of Webflow it is an online service for building and hosting websites.
 At its heart is a visual editing interface that allows anyone to design, build, and launch a website.
 Webflow also has CMS and e-commerce features.